Jindřichovice pod Smrkem: Geography

 Jindřichovice pod Smrkem is located about 24 km northeast of Liberec, in a salient region of Frýdlant Hook on the border with Poland.
 It lies in the Frýdlant Hills.
-The highest point is the hill Hřebenáč at 566 m above sea level.
-The Jindřichovický Stream flows through the municipality.
+The highest point is the Hřebenáč hill at 566 m above sea level.
+The stream Jindřichovický potok flows through the municipality.

 History

 The first written mention of Jindřichovice pod Smrkem is from 1381.

+Demographics

 Transport

-There is a road border crossing with Poland Jindřichovice pod Smrkem / Świecie.
+On the Czech-Polish border is the road border crossing Jindřichovice pod Smrkem / Świecie.

+Jindřichovice pod Smrkem is the terminus of a railway line from Liberec.

 Sights

-Notable is the ruin of the Church of Saint James the Great.
+A landmark is the ruin of the Church of Saint James the Great.
 It was a late Romanesque church from the second half of the 13th century.

 Twin towns – sister cities

 Jindřichovice pod Smrkem is twinned with: